VincentEichenseher/MediaPlaybackSite/README.md

 # MediaPlaybackSite
-A website used to host and play back videos
+A website used to host and play back videos, similar to popular sevices like youtube, vimeo, etc.